nicholas477/PS2-Engine/README.md

 # PS2-Engine
 A fun little PS2 game engine i'm working on.
 Nothing serious

-Currently supports untextured model rendering and music and that's about it.
+Currently supports textured model rendering, fog, and music and that's about it.

 # How to compile
 1. Install PS2DEV (https://github.com/ps2dev/ps2dev)